EarthZetaOrg/ai-trading-bot/docs/sandbox-testing.md

 ## You should now be ready to test your sandbox

-Ensure Freqtrade logs show the sandbox URL, and trades made are shown in sandbox.
+Ensure earthzetaorg logs show the sandbox URL, and trades made are shown in sandbox.
 ** Typically the  BTC/USD has the most activity in sandbox to test against.

 ## GDAX - Old Candles problem

 It is my experience that GDAX sandbox candles may be 20+- minutes out of date.
-This can cause trades to fail as one of Freqtrades safety checks.
+This can cause trades to fail as one of earthzetaorgs safety checks.

 To disable this check, add / change the `"outdated_offset"` parameter in the exchange section of your configuration to adjust for this delay.
 Example based on the above configuration: